Young Communist League of Canada: Cuban Revolution, Vietnam War and YCL

 Unlike the NFLY, the new YCL was largely sidelined by more radical youth groups aligned with the New Left.
 This was especially true in the student movement, where it was unable to play an effective role in preventing the dissolution of the Canadian Student Union in the late 1960s.
-The re-founded YCL was active in campaigns such as support for the Cuban Revolution, opposition to the Vietnam War, and solidarity with the people of Chile and South Africa.
+With offices across the country, the YCL resumed publishing The Young Worker, which became New Horizons.